AgoraIO/video-sdk-samples-android/authentication-workflow/README.md

 * [Interactive Live Streaming](https://docs.agora.io/en/video-calling/get-started/authentication-workflow?platform=android)
 * [Broadcast Streaming](https://docs.agora.io/en/video-calling/get-started/authentication-workflow?platform=android)

+For the UI implementation of this example, refer to [`AuthenticationActivity.kt`](../android-reference-app/app/src/main/java/io/agora/android_reference_app/AuthenticationActivity.kt).

 ## How to run this project

 To see how to run this project, refer to [README](../README.md) in the root folder or one of the complete product guides.